jindongh/object-cli/README.md

 Introduce
 --------
-This is
+This is used to handle command line input.
+Programers can write a struct to describe the input and accord function, Despite the getopt process and error handler

 Usage
 --------
-First, define a Request struct, include all possible parameters Second, define a Context class, include the
+First, define a Request struct, include all possible parameters

+Second, define a Context class, include the

-Thirdly, define the class and actions of the cli Finally, call cli_invoke to parse request and execute actions.
+Thirdly, define the class and actions of the cli

+Finally, call CliInvoke to parse request and execute actions.

 Here are some example: